Vladimir257200/sql-project-2025-02-17/README.md

 # sql-project-2025-02-17
-This is demo project from SQL
+This is project from SQL